tomhrr/cosh/doc/all.md

 is first iterated, the number of arguments that have been passed in is provided as the top value on the stack.

+Generators close over their environment, so it is possible e.g. to have a function which defines various local functions/variables, followed by a generator making use of those, with the function returning an instance of that generator when called.

 `take` can be used to return a certain number of elements from a generator object: